 Monitor, Audit, and Prepare: Detect Intrusions and Respond Quickly

 Ongoing monitoring and a tested response plan turn prevention into resilience.
-Below are concrete steps you can take today to spot suspicious activity, contain incidents fast, and recover with minimal disruption.
+Below are concrete steps to spot suspicious activity, contain incidents fast, and recover with minimal disruption.

-Most smart fridges keep basic logs (connection attempts, firmware updates, app access).
-Enable them and check regularly.
+Most smart fridges keep basic logs covering connection attempts, firmware updates, and app access — enable them and check regularly.

 Example: on some Samsung Family Hub models you can enable diagnostics in Settings → Support → Diagnostics and export logs via USB or network.